draber/a-nicer-console/README.md

 ## Configuration

 Maybe you like this package but the colors aren’t to your taste.
-Or maybe you wish to have `console.foo()` in some fancy color.
-Let’s see how this can be done.
+Or you want to add `console.foo()` in some fancy color.
+Finally, if you are using a log file, you have to provide the path to this file somewhere.
+This is where the configuration file comes into the game.

+Let’s see how this works.
 The default configuration looks like this:
 ```javascript
 {
     log: 'logs/console.log',